jweiland-net/sync_crop_areas/Documentation/KnownProblems/Index.rst

    ...

-Go into your site_package extension and create a new file:
+Go into your SitePackage extension and create a new file:

 `typo3conf/ext/[my_site_package]/Configuration/TCA/Overrides/[tableName].php`